 The positions and orientations of subduction zones are very uncertain, and their positions and orientations in the animation are highly schematic, and only to illustrate the presence of subduction within the closing 'Grenville ocean'.
 Also the orientation of the continental blocks relative to the north direction is unknown.

-Link to start animation:
+Link to animation file:

 Maps: Åke Johansson